jss367/jss367.github.io/_posts/2020-01-31-path-problems-mac.md

 ### Avoiding excessive modification of system-wide paths

-While it's sometimes necessary to modify system-wide paths like $PATH or $PYTHONPATH, it's best to do so sparingly.
+While it's sometimes necessary to modify system-wide paths like `$PATH` or `$PYTHONPATH`, it's best to do so sparingly.
 Excessive modifications can lead to unexpected behavior, conflicts between packages, and difficulties in reproducing your development environment on other machines.

 Instead of modifying system-wide paths, consider: